top of page

 🥄 3 Super Easy Cucumber Recipes

-Sometimes cucumbers are just begging for a drizzle of vinegar and salt.
-But if you want something a little different, here are a few low-effort, high-reward ways to use your harvest:
+Sometimes cucumbers just ask for a drizzle of vinegar and salt.
+But if you're craving something unique, here are three easy recipes to elevate your cucumber game:

 1. Cucumber Mint Cooler (Drink)

-Perfect for: Hot days, DIY drink bars, or “please hydrate” reminders.
+Perfect for: Hot days, DIY drink bars, or hydration reminders.

 Ingredients: